FOUND-project/found-project.github.io/_pages/about.md

 Mothers’ search groups currently use their empirical knowledge to identify potential clandestine graves.
 For example, in open areas, they look for natural indicators—called signs—such as off-season green plants or unusually blooming flowers, which may signal bodies buried below.
 They insert a T-shaped metal stake into the ground and smell it upon removal to detect any scent of decomposition.
 If detected, they proceed to recover the remains.

 In other settings, like abandoned houses, these mothers tap the cement floor with the same metal stake – known as a 'vidente' (seer or clairvoyant) – listening for changes in sound that could indicate an anomaly, such as a hollow space, and potentially, a body.
-Upon detecting any anomaly, they break through the floor to recover the remains.

 ## About the FOUND Project